Employee Spotlights

 An integrative approach is needed to create a treatment that is both accessible for this population and effective for treating brain disorders.
 This approach includes:

-• Setting an incentivizing mechanism in place for researchers looking to get their names out there or for growing startups.
+• Incentivizing innovation: Setting an incentivizing mechanism in place for researchers looking to get their names out there or for growing startups.

-• Fast-tracking regulatory approval to market is a must, and regulatory bodies have already shown that they are willing to be somewhat flexible during these times.
+• Fast-tracking regulatory approval: Regulatory bodies have already shown that they are willing to be somewhat flexible during these times.

-• Forming networks of information is crucial to ensuring a linear model of growth.
-Organizing information-sharing pathways will enable experts from each discipline to continue to share their discoveries thereby helping one another to expand on this research.
+• Building networks for knowledge-sharing: Forming networks of information is crucial to ensuring a linear model of growth.
+Organizing information-sharing pathways will enable experts from each discipline to continue to share their discoveries, thereby helping one another to expand on this research.

 The future is bright for the world of neurorecovery, as long as we continue to evolve and adapt our outlooks as new curveballs are thrown at us from every direction.